liesislukas/localstorage-ttl/README.md

 # localstorage-ttl

-JS module to save data to localstorage with time to live.
+TS module to save data to localstorage with time to live.
 Data will expire after set time.
 On npm: https://www.npmjs.com/package/localstorage-ttl

+Updated to TS (v2) after 9yr of JS (v1) 🎉

 # Install: